ibm-cloud-docs/vpc/file_storage_API_migration_mount_targets.md

 As described in the [Beta VPC API](/apidocs/vpc-beta) reference [versioning](/apidocs/vpc-beta#api-versioning-beta) policy, to more quickly respond to feedback as a feature progresses through its beta phase, support for older versions of the beta API is limited to 45 days.
 Therefore, beta API requests must specify a `version` query parameter date value within the last 45 days.

-Before adopting beta release version `2023-05-30` or later, be aware of the following changes which may require you to update your client:
+Before you adopt the beta release version `2023-05-30` or later, be aware of the following changes, which might require you to update your client:

-- In the [Shares](/apidocs/vpc-beta#list-share-profiles) methods, the `targets` property has been changed to `mount_targets`.
+- In the [Shares](/apidocs/vpc-beta#list-share-profiles) methods, the `targets` property was changed to `mount_targets`.
-- In the [share mount targets](/apidocs/vpc-beta#list-share-mount-targets) methods, the `resource_type` property value has been changed to `share_mount_target`.
+- In the [share mount targets](/apidocs/vpc-beta#list-share-mount-targets) methods, the `resource_type` property value was changed to `share_mount_target`.
 - When [creating](/apidocs/vpc-beta#create-share) a file share, you must specify the `mount_targets` property instead of the `targets` property
 - When making [share mount targets](/apidocs/vpc-beta#list-share-mount-targets) method requests, you must use the method URL `/shares/{id}/mount_targets` instead of `/shares/{id}/targets`.

-All requests using the following methods will enforce the existing requirement that you provide the [`maturity=beta`](/apidocs/vpc-beta#maturity-query-parameter) query parameter:
+All requests that use the following methods enforce the existing requirement that you provide the [`maturity=beta`](/apidocs/vpc-beta#maturity-query-parameter) query parameter:

 - [Create a file share](/apidocs/vpc-beta#create-share)
 - [Create a mount target for a file share](/apidocs/vpc-beta#create-share-mount-target)